Pronunciation of English ⟨th⟩: for /t/

 In a small number of cases, this spelling later influenced the pronunciation: amaranth, amianthus and author have spelling pronunciations with /θ/, and some English speakers use /θ/ in Neanderthal.

 for /th/

 A few English compound words, such as lightheaded or hothouse, have the letter combination th split between the parts, though this is not a digraph.
 Here, the t and h are pronounced separately (light-headed) as a cluster of two consonants.
 Other examples are anthill, goatherd, lighthouse, outhouse, pothead; also in words formed with the suffix -hood: knighthood, and the similarly formed Afrikaans loanword apartheid.
 In a few place names ending in t+ham, the t-h boundary has been lost and become a spelling pronunciation, for example Grantham.
+However, Witham (the town in Essex, not the river in Lincolnshire which is pronounced with /ð/), retains the boundary.